MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/04-pipelines.md

 ```

 This is just like order of operations in Algebra for those of you who remember how it works.
 The
-command within parenthesis always runs prior to the outer portion of the command.
+command within parentheses always runs prior to the outer portion of the command.

 ## PowerShellGet